nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 182
 00:10:16,677 --> 00:10:19,515
-[SPEAKER_05]: if one person moves an order into the load,
+[SPEAKER_05]: Where like, if one person moves an order into the load,

 183
 00:10:20,693 --> 00:10:26,586